berkinkinay/3d-Earth/README.md

 ### `MIT` ⚖️

 ## `Developer Side (Upcoming features)`💫
 This is for now...
 I am going to add new features and also new techs in it soon, This project is gonna be a 3D Earth Map.
-There is going to be names of countries and more like this stuff. `I'm focusing more functional methods to make this project more user interractions on this 3D object.`
+There is going to be names of countries and more like this stuff. `I'm focusing more functional methods to make this project more user interactions on this 3D object.`

 ### `dev`
 Berkin Kınay 👤